mubeipeng/focused_slam/README.md

 }

 ## iSAM library
 Folder isam contains the modified isam library to optimize pose graphs.
+There are pre-compiled executable file isam and sparse_graph_glc under the bin folder
+To compile from source, following the commands on ubuntu: cd isam mkdir build && cd build && cmake .. make
-Please refer to readme file in that folder for installation instructions.
+Fore more details about the library, refer to readme file under isam folder.

 ## two-stage selection script
 Folder focused_mapping contains matlab scripts of our two-stage selection algorithms as well as compared algorithms.
-The main script is main_sim.m.
+The main script is main_simulate.m.
-Please specifies parameters in the second section when using.

 Data is contained in focused_mapping/data subfoler